C0 and C1 control codes: C0 controls

 ASCII defines 32 control characters, plus the DEL character.
 This large number of codes was desirable at the time, as multi-byte controls would require implementation of a state machine in the terminal, which was very difficult with contemporary electronics and mechanical terminals.
+Many of the controls were designed for terminals to transmit large messages (such as news articles) from one to another, with no computer involved.

-Only a few codes have maintained their use: BEL, ESC, and the format effector (FE_{n}) characters BS, TAB, LF, VT, FF, and CR.
+Only a few codes have maintained their use: BEL, ESC, and the format effector (FE_{n}) characters BS, HT, LF, VT, FF, and CR.
 Others are unused or have acquired different meanings such as NUL being the C string terminator.
 Some data transfer protocols such as ANPA-1312, Kermit, and XMODEM do make extensive use of SOH, STX, ETX, EOT, ACK, NAK and SYN for purposes approximating their original definitions; and some file formats use the "Information Separators" (IS_{n}) such as the Unix info format and Python's string method.

 The names of some codes were changed in ISO 6429:1992 (or ECMA-48:1991) to be neutral with respect to writing direction.
 The abbreviations used were not changed, as the standard had already specified that those would remain unchanged when the standard is translated to other languages.
 In this table both new and old names are shown for the renamed controls (the old name is the one matching the abbreviation).

 Unicode provides Control Pictures that can replace C0 control characters to make them visible on screen.
 However caret notation is used more often.